ENGN2912B-2018/MTS-A/README.md

 We implemented the following algorithms independently:
 - **Parallelized Discrete Cosine Transform (DCT)**

     We implemented a block-wise DCT and assigned each thread an equal amount of blocks to compress/decompress.
+Parallelization was achieved using [openMP](https://www.openmp.org/).
 - **Quantization**

-    The standard JPEG quantization matrix and quality ratio formalism was used to compress information stored in the high frequency Fourier coefficients.
+    The standard JPEG quantization matrix and quality ratio formalism was adopted to compress information stored in the high frequency Fourier coefficients.
 - **Huffman Coding**

     The coefficient matrix was scanned in a zigzag fashion (we also stop scanning as soon as we find more than five zero coefficients) before being Huffman encoded and vice versa (Huffman decoding then zigzag unpacking).